Turkish Military Academy: History

+In the Auspicious Event of 1826, Sultan Mahmud II abolished the Janissary Corps, which had existed for centuries, as part of a broader effort to reorganize the military and administrative structure of the state, developments that were later formalized during the Tanzimat reforms.
+In the same year, he established the Mansure Army (Romanized Ottoman Turkish: Asâkir-i Mansûre-i Muhammediye, "The Victorious Soldiers of Muhammad").
+The Sultan continued his reform efforts by establishing modern institutions to support the army.

-On 15 June 1826, Sultan Mahmud II abolished the Janissary Corps, which had become corrupt and refused to implement modern military tactics.
-He then decided to establish a modern army called Asakir-i Mansure-i Muhammediye (Victorious Soldiers of Prophet Muhammad) in its place.
-On 7 July 1826, the decree establishing this army was published and the establishment of the army was announced.
-After that, he decided to establish a military school that would adopt modern military tactics and techniques and would model itself on European armies.
-Hüsrev Pasha proposed to the sultan to establish a school modeled on the École militaire of France, which was thought to have the best army of the time.
-The sultan accepted the offer and assigned Mehmed Namık Pasha and Ahmed Fevzi Pasha to establish the school.
+On 7 July 1826, a decree establishing the army was promulgated, formally announcing its creation.
+In 1826, the Seraskerlik was established as the central military authority and later evolved into the Ministry of War.
+In 1827, the first military medical school, Imperial School of Medicine, was opened to train doctors and surgeons for the army.
+In 1834, Mekteb-i Harbiye was opened with the support of French military instructors to train officers for the army.
+Hüsrev Pasha proposed to the Sultan to establish a school modeled on the École Militaire of France, which was thought to have the best army of the time.
+The Sultan accepted the offer and assigned Mehmed Namık Pasha and Ahmed Fevzi Pasha to establish the school.
 Maçka Barracks in Istanbul was chosen as the main building for the school.
 The school started education in November 1834.
-Eight months after the beginning of education, Mahmud II visited the school (5 Rebiulevvel 1251 BH/1 July 1835).
-This visit was accepted as the official opening date of the school and its name was registered as Mekteb-i Harbiyye(School of War).
-During the time of Mustafa Mazhar Bey, the first minister of the Harbiye (1834-1836), the school did not have the characteristics of a modern educational institution.
-Since the students came without any education, primary, secondary and high school first-year education was provided at the Harbiye (a total of 9 years of education).
+Eight months after the commencement of instruction, Sultan Mahmud II visited the school on 1 July 1835.

 During Selim Satı Pasha’s ministry (1837-1841), those studying at the school began to be referred to as “students.”
-Military teachers were brought from Europe, and significant improvements were made to the education system.
+In its early period, instructors were recruited from Europe, primarily from France.
 While infantry and fortification courses were emphasized, French was included among the compulsory courses as of 1840.
 During the time of Emin Pasha (1841-1846), who had received an education in Europe, emphasis was placed on science and vocational courses.
 Emin Pasha strengthened the teaching staff by recruiting people who had studied in Europe like himself and some teachers working at the School of Engineering to the Military Academy.

+On June 14, 1843, Sultan Abdülmecid changed the army's name to Asâkir-i Nizâmiye-i Şâhâne (Royal Regular Soldiers).
+From this date onward, the army began to be known simply as the Nizami Ordu (Regular Army).
+In 1845, he established Kuleli Military High School in the capital Istanbul.
+In 1848, the first military academy, Erkan-ı Harbiye Military Academy, was opened to train army staff officers and high-ranking officers, or pashas.
+The Crimean War was the first war effort in which the modern army took part in, proving itself as a decent force.
+The last reorganization occurred during the Second Constitutional Era.